The Land of Rock

 This is probably the worst thing I ever wrote that’s still available.

 Don’t get me wrong, it isn’t stupid or badly-written (I don’t think).
 It isn’t pure juvenalia, I scrubbed my bad high school writing from the web long ago.
-But it’s definitely the work of someone trying to write something literary, for adults, in that vague, feeling-too-much, sad-young-man, let-the-reader-piece-together-what-the-hell-even-happened voice.
+But it’s definitely the work of someone trying to write something literary, for adults, in that vague, sad-young-man-feeling-too-much, let-the-reader-piece-together-what-the-hell-even-happened voice.

 I was proud of it at the time.
 I can now look back and see, eh, maybe it’s not so wonderful.
-But I leave it out there for purchase because I don’t like the idea of putting something out there for the world, charging money for it and everything, and then taking it back and pretending it didn’t exist because your own tastes have changed.
+But I leave it out there for purchase because I don’t like the idea of putting something out there for the world, charging for it, etc., and then taking it back and pretending it didn’t exist because your own tastes have changed.

 Anyway, it comes with an essay all about how I came to write it which I still think holds up pretty well.
 Oh, and the story I wrote after this one is “The Usual Werewolves”, which is one of my most popular pieces.
 So hey, budding writers, you never know when the next big hit is coming along!